 1. Seek support.
 Resilience doesn’t mean facing hardship alone.
 Connecting and confiding in people you trust won’t make your problems disappear, but it will make you feel supported.
 Discussing things with people you care about doesn’t just offer you new insights, it also helps validate your feelings, which in turn helps to build resilience.

-Do you have friends who inspire you, or loved ones who have overcome serious adversity?
-Connect with them – and anyone else who has a positive impact in your life.
-Many people find that being active in groups helps them find a sense of purpose and regain hopefulness – two traits that are key for building resilience.
-Consider joining a group locally or online – it doesn’t matter what it’s purpose is, as long as you find meaning in it.
+Do you have friends who inspire you or loved ones who have overcome serious adversity?
+Connect with them – and anyone else who has a positive impact on your life.
+Many people find that being active in groups helps them find a sense of purpose and regain hopefulness – two traits that are key to building resilience.
+Consider joining a group locally or online – it doesn’t matter what its purpose is, as long as you find meaning in it.

 3. Focus on what you can control.
 After a negative event, it’s normal to focus on things we can’t control.
 We might wish we could go back in time and do something different.
 We might become consumed with regret.
 But regrets are extraordinarily unhelpful when it comes to building resilience and learning to adapt.
 They only serve to hold us back.

 You can’t change what’s happened in the past.
 The only thing that’s in your control is whether you can accept what happened and move on, or not.
 Learn from your mistakes, but don’t allow them to overwhelm you, and don’t allow yourself to be tormented by what could have been.
-You could try some exercises for letting go of regret, and then focus on the things that are in your control.
+You could try some exercises for letting go of regret and be thankful for what you have, and then focus on the things that are in your control.

 4. Look after your mental and physical health.
-Things like getting enough sleep and exercise, eating a healthy balanced diet and practising mindfulness can all help to improve your general well being, and make you better able to cope with challenges that come your way.
-Whilst we can’t always control changes to our mental and physical health, making positive lifestyle choices can increase your chances of staying fit and well.
+Things like getting enough sleep and exercise, eating a healthy balanced diet, and practising mindfulness can all help to improve your general well being and make you better able to cope with challenges that come your way.
+While we can’t always control changes to our mental and physical health, making positive lifestyle choices can increase our chances of staying fit and well.